hello42world/ufo-desk/README.md

-This is an ESPHome component for contolling a lifting desk of an unknown model.
+This is an ESPHome component for controlling a lifting desk of an unknown model.
 ======

 Story
 ======
 Some time ago I picked up a used frame of a lifting desk with broken electronics.
-Quick recearch revealed that it didn't seem to be any of the known models that you can read about here for example https://community.home-assistant.io/t/desky-standing-desk-esphome-works-with-desky-uplift-jiecang-assmann-others/383790
+Quick research revealed that it didn't seem to be any of the known models that you can read about here for example https://community.home-assistant.io/t/desky-standing-desk-esphome-works-with-desky-uplift-jiecang-assmann-others/383790

-The problem was the the contol panel didn't turn on every time.
-In fact, you had to plug and unplug it a hundreed times for it to finally come alive.
-Physically it seemed ok and I didn't have enough experise in electronics to invesigate it further, so I connected a logic analyzer, managed to turn it on and recorded some bytes that I later used to put this component together.
+The problem was the the control panel didn't turn on every time.
+In fact, you had to plug and unplug it a hundred times for it to finally come alive.
+Physically it seemed ok and I didn't have enough expertise in electronics to investigate it further, so I connected a logic analyzer, managed to turn it on and recorded some bytes that I later used to put this component together.
 I've also sketched a case that can be 3D printed.